I finally found a FAST, SAFE, and EASY way to kill algae!

 If you’ve ever had a pond or a fountain, chances are you’ve had to deal with this annoying green stuff.
 Algae loves sunshine and warm weather, so you can imagine how fast it can grow in the water!

-I noticed my little fountain had started to get clogged with algae…the water basin was covered in a layer of algae and the water shooting out of the water spout can was becoming just a trickle instead of it’s normal steady stream.
-I knew I could easily scrub the water basin with a scrubby to clean it out but how in the world was I going to get the algae out of the tube that ran from the water basin up to the water spout???
+Algae was clogging up my fountain to where only a trickle of water was coming out of the spout, instead of its normal steady stream.
+The water basin that held the water was also covered in algae, which I knew I could easily scrub to clean it out.
+The one thing I didn’t know what to do was how to get the algae out of the tube that ran from the water basin up to the water spout???

-I was a little concerned about my hummingbirds that come to drink out of my fountain after adding the peroxide so I did some research.
+I was a little concerned about my hummingbirds that came to drink out of my fountain after adding the peroxide so I did some research.
 Apparently, many pond experts have been using this method for over 10 years and have never had any issues with it affecting their wildlife, coy fish, snails, amphibians, or any other living creature that lived in (or drank from) their ponds.
-Double Yay!
+WOOT!!

 For routine maintenance use about 3/4 -1oz of peroxide per 100gallons of water once a week.
 For excessive algae use 2-3oz. of peroxide per 100gallons and repeat in a few days.

 For my little 3 gallon fountain all I did was squeeze a few squirts of peroxide into the water basin (probably about 1tbsp), then I waited a day and let it run through the system.

 It’s nice having an algae-free, smooth-running fountain again!